f4pga/f4pga-arch-defs/xc7/tests/srl/srl32_amc31/README.md

 SW[0]    - Reset.
 SW[1]    - Chooses between latched and non-latched error indication.
-SW[2]    - Forces and error on all SRL32s.
+SW[2]    - Forces an error on all SRL32s.